You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 5. Other - Assets that do not fall into one of the above categories.

 Once mapped from your existing schema, the holdings are aggregated to the five standard asset classes.
-Holding allocations are then aggregated to the Financial Accounts then Portfolios.
+Holding allocations are then aggregated to the Financial Accounts and then Portfolios.
 From there, you can use the mappable asset allocation market values and percentages in your CRM.
 In addition, at the portfolio level, you can map allocation target/drift percentages and compliance adherence based on models that are set up in the CRM.

 Note: Models do not directly import from portfolio accounting systems to Data Broker.
 Allocation drift and compliance calculations are compared to existing lookup records in a CRM object from the allocation targets and drift percentages that are set up in the CRM.